namasayajeremy/jeremy-cadit/README.md

 Directory to look at: src/app

-A folder contains: component html file, component scss file, component ts file, module file, data model file, and service file.
-Their purposes are:
+A folder is supposed to contain: component folders(with its component html file, component scss file, component ts file), a module file, a data model file, and service files.Their functions are:
 1. HTML -> Basic look of the GUI
 2. SCSS -> Specific design-related property of the element in HTML
 3. TS -> UI/UX related function (handles button click, disabling elements, calling services)